We are a leading educational charity working to inspire people to discover, explore, care for and enjoy Scotland’s archaeological heritage.

 Andrew (Andy) joined Archaeology Scotland in 2015 to run an educational project focusing on the Jacobites in Stirlingshire.
 This included managing two archaeological digs at St Ninians Kirk and Dunblane for over 300 children.
 In the same year he graduated with a First Class Honours degree in History, helped organise the Borders Heritage Festival and ran school workshops at Old Gala House’s Gallipoli exhibition.
 In 2016 he curated a Celts exhibition for Borders Museums and for Archaeology Scotland he began work on the Stobs Camp Project with the aim of exploring, sharing and commemorating the First World War site near Hawick in the Scottish Borders.
 He subsequently developed a keen interest in First World War internment camps.
 Andrew runs the Stobs Camp Twitter account.
 Andrew’s interest in practical archaeology began in 2011 when he started volunteering for the National Trust for Scotland.
 In his spare time, he regularly helps the Trust supervise community archaeology digs.
 In 2017 he became an NTS Thistle Camp Leader.
 He is passionate about promoting the history, heritage and archaeology of the Scottish Borders.

 David joined the staff of Archaeology Scotland in May 2017 but had previously been working with the organisation at events to sell membership and promote the charity.
 David brings his wealth of Business Development/Growth experience across the Third/Public and Private sectors to the team.
-He first became interested in archaeology whilst working in Bahrain and documenting a restoration project on a 400 hundred year old Arabian Fort.
-He is a keen body/boogie board surfer and part time harmonica player who lives with his wife and family in East Linton.
+He first became interested in archaeology whilst working in Bahrain as a magazine writer and documenting a restoration project on the Bahrain’s 15th century Portuguese Arad Fort (Qal’at ‘Arad).
+He is a keen body/boogie board surfer/wild water swimmer and part time harmonica player who lives with his wife and family in the Scottish Borders.

 Lorraine Bertram, MA (Hons), MIAB